OFTechLabs/oratio/docs/Architeture.md

 ### Recently fired preference

-The _HiveMind_ prefers _neurons_ which recently found a response for user-input, the _HiveMind_ continually adjusts the order of _neurons_ to which it gives the user-input first based on how succesful they have been recently.
+The _HiveMind_ prefers _neurons_ which recently found a response for user-input, the _HiveMind_ continually adjusts the order of _neurons_ to which it gives the user-input first based on how successful they have been recently.

+## Language

+_Neurons_ should still work even if the user makes small spelling mistakes, for this purpose there are several utility functions in the _Language_ module that can be reliable used to match user input.